 Finally, concerning our acellular nerve grafts, ex vivo studies confirmed an efficient decellularization and acceptable preservation of the structure and chemical composition of the ECM.
 The in vivo evaluation revealed that all acellular grafts were able to promote an efficient peripheral nerve regeneration, being these results closely comparable to the autograft technique, which still remains as the gold standard technique for the treatment of sever nerve defects.

 In conclusion, our studies confirmed that engineered substitutes are promising alternatives for peripheral nerve repair.
-Furthermore, clear differences can be obtained in function of the molecular composition of the scaffolds used, the 3D configuration and the presence or not of viable and active cells.
-However, more research is still needed to generate more efficient alternative for peripheral nerve repair.
+Furthermore, clear differences can be obtained depending on the molecular composition of the scaffolds used, the 3D configuration and the presence or not of viable and active cells.
+However, more research is still needed to generate more efficient alternatives for peripheral nerve repair.